Ken P's Today in History

 • 1976 - Super Bowl X: Pittsburgh Steelers beat Dallas Cowboys, 21-17 in Miami, Florida; Most Valuable Player: Lynn Swann, Wide Receiver.

-• 1977 - Imran Khan takes 12 wickets in match for Pakistan win at the SCG.
+• 1977 - Imran Khan takes 12 wickets in match for Pakistan win at the Sydney Cricket Ground.

 • 1978 - Geoff Boycott captains England for the first time, versus Pakistan Karachi.